imjihuan/fuego/docs/rst_src/Adding_a_Board.rst

 The ARCHITECTURE is a string describing the architecture used by toolchains to build the tests for the target.

 The TOOLCHAIN variable indicates the toolchain to use to build the tests for the target.
-If you are using an ARM target, set this to "qemu-armv7hf".
+If you are using an ARM target, set this to "debian-armhf".
 This is a default ARM toolchain installed in the docker container, and should work for most ARM boards.